PDF Generation API with Watermark and Stamp

 Access Swagger UI:

-In development mode, navigate to
+While running in development mode, navigate to

 http://localhost:<port>/swagger